KrSerhiy/swift-variance/VarianceOfTypesInSwift.md

 share(inetResource)
 ```

-In the following examples, we are going to use all these subtyping mechanisms in relation with variance.
+In the following examples, we are going to use all these subtyping mechanisms, to demonstrate variance behavior of types in Swift.

 #### Complex types

 Complex types — types, which are constructed with another simple or complex types or which have another simple or complex types as its type components.
 Type components are types which are used by a [type constructor](https://en.wikipedia.org/wiki/Type_constructor) to build a new complex type.
 There are such complex types in Swift: ***functions, tuples, generic structures/enumerations/classes***.
-Also, in Swift, we have such complex things like generic functions and protocols with Self or associated types requirements.
+Also, in Swift, we have such complex things as generic functions and protocols with Self or associated types requirements.
 But we can’t consider them as fully-fledged types, cause we can’t use them:

 > * [as a parameter type or return type in a function, method, or initializer](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID267)
 > * [as the type of a constant, variable, or property](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID267)
 > * [as the type of items in an array, dictionary, or other container](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Protocols.html#//apple_ref/doc/uid/TP40014097-CH25-ID267)

-The exception is protocols, in which Self used only as return types of methods.
+The exception is protocols, in which Self is used only as return types of methods.
 Those protocols behave similarly as simple protocols:

 [](SimpleProtocolWithSelfRequirement.playground)